Last Updated on April 16, 2021 by Helga Dosa

 Non lavoro fino al prossimo martedì = I don’t work until next Tuesday

-Mercoledì, quando ci siamo viste, hai dimenticato il tuo portafoglio = Wednesday, when we saw each other, you forgot your wallet.
+Mercoledì, quando ci siamo viste, hai dimenticato il tuo portafoglio = Wednesday, when we met, you forgot your wallet.

 Andiamo al cinema giovedì = We are going to the movies on Thursday.

 Che giorno è oggi?
 Oggi è venerdì = What day is it today?
 Today is Friday

 Di rado lavoro il sabato = I seldom work on Saturday